RSE-102/Lecture-Material/03_packaging/pip_demo.md

 ```

 - By default `pip` tries to install packages in the system directory, for example `/usr/local/lib/python<version>`.
 This is problematic as it has no user isolation and it requires root privileges.
-- With the `--user` flag, packages are installed in the `home` directory, typically at `/home/user/.local/lib/python<version>/site-packages/`.
-This is important when one is not working with virtual environments.

 Installing a package from a folder